mahataanwesha/AI-CHATBOT/README.md

 - You can name the contact something like AI Chatbot for easy identification.

 **Connect to Twilio Sandbox**
-- Open WhatsApp and send the verification code **join knew-its** to the saved number.
+- Open WhatsApp and send the verification code **"join knew-its"** to the saved number.
 - This step connects your WhatsApp account to the Twilio Sandbox.

 **Start the Chatbot**